django/deps/draft/orm-field-api-related-improvement.rst

 To keep thing sane it would be better to split the Dep in some major Parts:

-1. Logical refactor of present Field API and RelationField API, to make them sipler and consistant with _meta API calls
+1. Logical refactor of present Field API and RelationField API, to make them simpler and consistant with _meta API calls

+2. Introduce new sane API for RelationFields [internal/provisional]

-2. Fields internal value cache refactor for relation fields (may be)
+3. Fields internal value cache refactor for relation fields (may be)

-3. VirtualField Based refactor of RelationFields API
+4. VirtualField Based refactor of RelationFields API